-All aircrew and personnel assigned to duty involving flight (also includes those DIFDEN) shall be evaluated annually.
+All aircrew and personnel assigned to duty involving flight (also includes those DIFDEN) shall be evaluated annually in accordance with Manual of the Medical Department (MANMED) Chapter 15.
 Exams should be conducted within the interval from the first day of the month preceding their birth month until the last day of their birth month.
-Exams may be started up to 3 months prior to expiration to accommodate specialty clinic and other scheduling issues, but shall not be valid longer than 14 months, ending on the last day of their birth month.
-To accommodate special circumstances such as deployment requirements, permanent change of station, temporary duty, or retirement, this window may be extended up to a maximum of 6 months with written approval by the member's commanding officer.
-DD 2992 issued in association with an annual or periodic examination expire on the last day of the aviator's birth month of the following year regardless of when the previous required exam was completed.
-In special circumstances, the DD 2992 may be unsynchronized from the birth month, but shall not be valid longer than 14 months, ending the last day of the 13th month following the month of the exam.
-The DD 2992 will subsequently need to be synchronized with the birth month which may require more than one exam in a 12 month period to return to birth month cycle.
+Exams may be started up to three months prior to expiration IAW MANMED but in no case will be a DD 2992 be written for a period longer than 15 months, ending on the last day of their birth month (i.e. signed no sooner than the 1st of the month, 2 months prior to the birth month).
+The DD 2992 may subsequently need to be synchronized with the birth month which may require more than one exam in a 12-month period to return to birth month cycle.
 DD 2992 may be issued for a shorter period to ensure compliance with provisions for close follow-up.
 A DD 2992 issued by a local board of flight surgeons (LBFS) is limited to 90 days from the date of the LBFS.